wsummerhill/FrostBitten/README.md

-# FrostBitten
+# FrostByte

-*Modified version of FrostByte - All thanks to [pwn1sher/frostbyte](https://github.com/pwn1sher/frostbyte) for the original and of course to[med0x2e/SigFlip](https://github.com/med0x2e/SigFlip)*
+*Modified version of FrostByte - All thanks to [pwn1sher/frostbyte](https://github.com/pwn1sher/frostbyte) for the original and of course to [med0x2e/SigFlip](https://github.com/med0x2e/SigFlip)*

 Updates made to original project:
 - Replace SigFlip.exe with latest .NET version